-Major airline provider drops out of Google UK as the blog subdomain and main site conflict
+Major airline provider drops out of Google UK as its blog subdomain conflicts

 Many retail companies choose to have a separate domain (usually a subdomain) to re-sell their end-of-line products.
 The problem with this is that the primary site and the secondary site will be themed similarly to each other.
 For example, the old product would be a “wax jacket” the new one – despite probably being a more contemporary design – would also be a “wax jacket”.

-Multi-million fashion retailer drops out of Google UK as reseller subdomain conflicts with main site
+£Multi-million fashion retailer drops out of Google UK as reseller subdomain conflicts

 In the below example, this major fashion brand is in a right mess with their separate geographical subdomains.
 This shows the UK site appearing in Google US searches.